nasustim/nasustim.com/content/whoami/index.md

 Born and raised in Gifu, Nov 1994.
 I formerly studied Electronic and Information Engineering, and Media Creation.
-Currently, I based in Tokyo, and work as a software engineer at web service provider.
+Currently, I'm based in Tokyo, and work as a software engineer at web service provider.

 ## Use in work, or usually use